HailToDodongo/tiny3d/docs/modelOpt.md

 Note that i'm not using meshoptimizer here as it forces degenerate triangles.<br>
 TriStripper does explicitly not, and generates shorter sequences than meshoptimizer too.<br>

-Here is a a very simple mesh, left the input, right the output of TriStripper:
+Here is a very simple mesh, left the input, right the output of TriStripper:
 ![tri_strip_example](./img/tri_strip_example.png)
 It created one strip, and then a single triangle for the leftover one.